ray-project/enhancements/reps/2022-10-11-serve-java-http-ingress.md

 Ray core uses the signature to decide which method to call. we want to be consistent with it.

-When init java replica, we will parse signatures from `Callable` class.
-Generate the following map.
-Key is the method signature, value is the pair of the method instance and the `Callable` instance.
+When init java replica, we will parse signatures from the `Callable` class.
+Generate the following map. the key is the method signature, value is the pair of the method instance and the `Callable` instance.
 ```java
 Map<String, Pair<Method, Object>> signatures;
 ```
 If the user configures JAX-rs ingress, we will add one data to the signature cache.
-The key is always set to `__call__`, the left of the pair in the value is an instance of the `JaxrsIngressCallable.call` method and the right of the pair is an instance of `JaxrsIngressCallable`.
+The key is always set to `__call__`, the left of the pair in the value is a `Method` instance of the `JaxrsIngressCallable.call` and the right of the pair is an instance of `JaxrsIngressCallable`.

 For requests from HTTP proxy, the method signature will be fixed to `__call__`.
 The request from the serve handle will set the method signature on the client side and hit the signature cache on the server side.

 ## Compatibility, Deprecation, and Migration Plan
 New features are incremental and do not affect any existing features.
-And we use SPI to make the modification of the java http ingress meet the open-closed principle.
+And we use SPI to make the modification of the java HTTP ingress meet the open-closed principle.
 ## Test Plan and Acceptance Criteria
 - Unit and integration test for core components
-- Benchmarks on java Http ingress performance
+- Benchmarks on java HTTP ingress performance

 ## (Optional) Follow-on Work
 - `callable` support SPI